cpiz/BubbleView/README.md

-# BubbleView
+# BubbleView for Android

 ![build](https://travis-ci.org/cpiz/BubbleView.svg?branch=master)

 ##English

-BubbleView is a control/container with an arrow, which can be fully customized by code or XML layout file.
+BubbleView is a control/container with an arrow for Android, which can be fully customized by code or XML layout file.

 * Arrow direction: up, down, left, right or none
 * Should arrow auto point to its target